Sung-Huan/ANNOgesic/docs/source/test_case.rst

         -n \
         -pj ANNOgesic

 We only detected for two proteins.
-If you want to detectc for all proteins in ptt files, you can easily assign ``all`` in ``-q``.
+If you want to detect for all proteins in ptt files, you can easily assign ``all`` in ``-q``.

 Three output folders will be generated.